kevung/bgfparser/README.md

 ## Examples

-The package includes three complete example programs in the `examples/` directory:
+The package includes example programs in the `examples/` directory:

 ### 1. parse_txt
 Detailed parser for TXT position files showing all available data.